 - Your spark plugs or wires need replacing.

 These items all affect how efficiently your car runs.
-The light does not mean your engine is going to explode or is low on oil.
+The light does not mean your engine will explode or is low on oil.

 3. Oil Pressure Warning: This light identifies a loss of oil pressure.
-Immediately and safely, pull over and turn off your car.
+Please pull over and turn off your car as soon as you can.
 Low oil pressure could lead to serious engine problems.
-The easiest check is to pull out your dipstick and wipe it with paper towel or cloth.
-Then reinsert the dipstick and remove it to check oil level.
+The easiest check is to pull out your dipstick and wipe it with a paper towel or cloth.
+Then reinsert the dipstick and remove it to check the oil level.
 If your oil is low, you could be over the recommended oil change interval or have a leak.
 Don’t drive it until you put more oil in.

-4. Tire Pressure Monitoring System (TPMS): This light signifies that a tire pressure is low.
-It could be low due to a change in temperature, or damage to the tire.
+4. Tire Pressure Monitoring System (TPMS): This light signifies low tire pressure.
+It could be low due to a temperature change, or tire damage.
 Maintaining appropriate tire pressure is important.
-Driving with under or over inflated tires can be dangerous.
+Driving with under or over-inflated tires can be dangerous.
 If your car begins driving poorly, pull over immediately.
-Driving on a flat tire can damage your rim and lead to more expense.
+Driving on a flat tire can damage your rim and cost you more.

-5. Battery/Charging Alert: This light indicates that your battery’s voltage level may be below normal level.
-This could be the result of an old battery or other deteriorating parts such as the starter, corroded battery terminals, or an alternator.
+5. Battery/Charging Alert: This light indicates that your battery’s voltage level may be below the normal level.
+This could result from an old battery or other deteriorating parts, such as the starter, corroded battery terminals, or an alternator.

-7. Brake System: This light indicates that your parking brake may be on, or there is a problem with your braking system such as low brake fluid or issues with your ABS.
-One of the most important feature on your car is your brakes.
+7. Brake System: This light indicates that your parking brake may be on or there is a problem with your braking system, such as low brake fluid or issues with your ABS.
+One of the most important features on your car is your brakes.
 Make sure to get this checked out right away.

 If you don’t have roadside assistance, now may be a wise time to check into it.
 As part of West Bend’s Home and Highway® policy, TravelNet® can provide assistance for towing, flat tires, gasoline delivery, battery jumpstarts, lockouts, and other minor repairs at the site of disablement.